Plus-Size Fashion Education is Key to the Industry’s Inclusive Future

 While it’s being addressed more within school curriculums, most institutions are leaving it as an alternative choice of study.

-As plus-size fashion continues to grow exponentially — the market is estimated to be worth $24 billion by the end of 2020 — the demand for clothing above a size 16 is more apparent than ever.
-But as the coronavirus pandemic continues to challenge designers and the current fashion landscape, many are beginning to realize just how valuable this market and community are.
+As plus-size fashion continues to grow exponentially — the UK market is estimated to grow 5-6% each year from 2017 to 2022, outperforming other markets — the demand for clothing above a size 16 (UK size 20) is more apparent than ever.
+But as the coronavirus pandemic continues to challenge designers and the current fashion landscape, many are beginning to realise just how valuable this market and community are.

 Advertisement